 3. Hold a workshop for existing and new eBMS partners to exchange experiences, share learning and encourage ongoing engagement post 2020;

 4. Recruitment and training of more coordinators and volunteers across Europe who are willing to collect butterfly data from the field and report it to the newly developed online database for monitoring data;

 5. Increases in the number of transects walked each year and butterfly records submitted;

 6. Regular feedback to volunteers and recorders in the EU Member States to foster continuing commitment;

 7. An expanded and improved centralised eBMS database with greater functionality, including more butterfly records and providing automated methods for calculating a range of butterfly indicators;

 8. Legal data sharing agreements for new eBMS partners, based on those covering existing schemes

 If you would like to have more information, you can contact any of the partners of the ABLE project.
-The project leader is David Roy, the network project coordinator is Cristina Sevilleja and every first name per organization are the Leaders of the respectively Organisation.
+The project leader is David Roy, the network project coordinator is Cristina Sevilleja and every first name per organization are the Leaders of their respective organisations.